telerik/winforms-docs/calendar/customizing-appearance/formatting-items.md

 # Formatting Items

 The __ElementRender__ event will be fired before every element is painted.
 This allows to easily change the styles of the elements at runtime, or format the items upon a condition.
-The following example shows how you can change change the the border for a particular days.
+The following example shows how you can change the the border for a particular days.

 #### Formating items in the ElementRender event.